JRTheStudent/Reproducable-Research/Project2/NOAA_Storm_Database_Analysis.md

-Figure 3 essentially plots the same data from figures 1 and 2, except instead of leveraging a bar chart aggregated over the time period (1996-2011) it utilizes a categorical line chart (discrete lines for each weather event type) with summations by year and a log(10) Y-axis scale to visualize trending.
+Figure 3 essentially plots the same data from figures 1 and 2, except instead of leveraging a bar chart aggregated over the time period (1996-2011) it utilizes a categorical line chart (discrete lines for each of the respective top 10 weather event types) with summations by year and a log(10) Y-axis scale to visualize trending.

 ## Reference
 [1] http://www.ncdc.noaa.gov/stormevents/